 A video of the celebration allows you to relive the stories told

 Videotaping the service at the funeral home and graveside service, or the rosary and funeral mass will enable you to relive those moments that go by all too quickly.
 It’s especially meaningful when someone can not make it to the funeral.
 Having the celebration videotaped professionally can make it truly memorable and, more importantly, watchable.
 The footage is edited with good sound and delivered on a USB stick or BluRay disk.

 Have a slide show of your loved one’s life

-Slide Show: Taking the images that have been taken over a lifetime and putting them to music as a slideshow, a production if you will bring back the memories even better than words.
+Taking the images of a lifetime and putting them to music as a slideshow will bring back memories even better than words.
 All the guests can watch the slide show, bringing back memories of the life of their loved ones throughout the years.
-Them as little kids and as high school graduates.
+See them as little kids and as high school graduates.
 See them at their weddings, on their vacations, and at the kid’s birthday parties.
 All the memories come flooding back with the photos.
 The slide show can be put on a USB stick or DVD to play at a reception.

-A celebration of Life slideshow with up to 200 images is $225.00.
+A celebration of life slideshow with up to 200 images is $225.00.
 This includes copying off all the photos or slides and putting them together with music.
 Most photos should stay on the screen from 7-10 seconds, not too long but long enough so people can see what they are and who is in them.
-We can then loop the show so that it plays over and over again giving the attendees a chance to see the photos.
-The show can be set to run on a DVD player, a computer or directly on a smart TV.
+We can then loop the show so that it plays over and over again, giving guests a chance to see all the photos.
+The show can be set to run on a DVD player, a computer, or directly on a smart TV.